cmikedev/wicklow-motorcycle-tourers/README.md

     <br />

 * ### The Thank You Page
-    * The "Thank You" page is accessed once a user has filled out all required fields in the sign up form and submitted.
+    * The 'Thank You' page is accessed once a user has filled out all required fields in the sign up form and submitted.
     * The page opens in a new window thereby not disrupting the users access to the main site.
-    * The "Thank You" page has purposely been designed to be minimalistic with many elements such as the header and footer being removed.
+    * The 'Thank You' page has purposely been designed to be minimalistic with many elements such as the header and footer being removed.
     * A central image is added in place of a video to retain the minimalism but also the sense of motion.
     * The aim of this page is to:
         * acknowledge the user providing their details